What Is Buyer Intent Data and How Do You Use It to Improve Sales?

 First-party intent data collection

-You are the ruler and your website is your kingdom.
-Everything the light touches is your property, but the grounds are so vast that you'll need to make a list to classify all your goods.
-That's pretty much how internal B2B intent data collection works.
+No need for buying intent data here—you are the ruler and your website is your kingdom.
+Everything is your property, but the grounds are so vast that you'll need to make a list to classify all your goods.
+That's pretty much how internal intent data collection works.

 Through the right analytic tools living on your website, you'll be able to track all the activities performed by a visitor.
 This so-called activeness could be divided into two groups: unconscious and conscious.